MariuszKaminski/Milestone-Project-3/README.md

 -   ### User stories

-    -   #### First Time Visitor Goals
+    -   #### First Time User Goals

-        1. As a First Time Visitor, I want to
+        1. As a First Time User, I want to easily understand the main purpose of the web app.
-        2. As a First Time Visitor, I want to
+        2. As a First Time User, I want to have access to basic functionaities.
-        3. As a First Time Visitor, I want to
+        3. As a First Time User, I want to be able to register to gain access to more functionalities

     -   #### Returning Visitor Goals

-        1. As a Returning Visitor, I want to
+        1. As a Returning User, I want to be able to log into my profile.
-        2. As a Returning Visitor, I want to
+        2. As a Returning User, I want to be able modify data and edit the app content.
-        3. As a Returning Visitor, I want to
+        3. As a Returning User, I want to

     -   #### Frequent User Goals

-        1. As a Frequent User, I want to
+        1. As a Frequent User, I want to the app to safely store and retrieve data.
-        2. As a Frequent User, I want to
+        2. As a Frequent User, I want to the app to be fast and efficient.
         3. As a Frequent User, I want to

 -   ### Design